munhoz2k/igniters/README.md

 ### `App Url:` [https://igniters.vercel.app/](https://igniters.vercel.app/)

 # About
-- This is a [Next.js](https://nextjs.org/) e-commerce projectintegrated with Stripe API
+- This is a [Next.js](https://nextjs.org/) e-commerce project integrated with Stripe API

 - Igniters Shop is a website where you can discover and purchase products through a carousel of items on the homepage.
 Users can add items to their shopping cart and proceed to checkout, where they will be redirected to a secure payment page to finalize their purchase.